aymara/lima/CONTRIBUTING.md

-To get started, <a href="https://www.clahub.com/agreements/aymara/lima">sign the Contributor License Agreement</a>.
+To contribute code or linguistic resources, please, <a href="https://www.clahub.com/agreements/aymara/lima">sign the Contributor License Agreement</a>.